boltops-tools/sonic/docs/_docs/why.md

 title: Why Sonic Was Created
 ---

-After I exhaust debugging an ECS service with CloudWatch Logs I usually take it to the the next step: ssh into the instance.
+After I exhaust debugging an ECS service with CloudWatch Logs I usually take it to the next step: ssh into the instance.
 I jump into an instance with a running task or docker container and poke around to figure out the root issue.

 In order to find the instance with the service's docker container I click around on the ECS console website until I find the container instance's DNS name and then paste it to the terminal.
 While this process is not complicated, it is tedious.
 For example, the typical process is: